Joanne Gair: Sports Illustrated

 The photographers in 1999, 2001, 2003 and 2004 were respectively Antoine Verglas, James Porto, Michael Zeppetello and Steven White for the Swimsuit Issue works.
-From 2005–2007 Gair took the photographs of her body paintings herself.
+From 2005 to 2007 Gair took the photographs of her body paintings herself.
 Verglas again photographed the bodypainting for the 2008 Swimsuit Issue.
 No body painting pictures have been chosen as the exclusive main image on the cover of the Swimsuit Issue.
 However, in the 2005 Swimsuit Issue in which Carolyn Murphy is the cover model, Jessica White was shown as an inset on the cover in a Miami Dolphins jersey body painting by Gair.
 Thus, as a Sports Illustrated Swimsuit Issue photographer Gair debuted on the cover in a sense.
 In 2006 a small cropped portion of her photograph of a bodypainting of Klum appeared in an inset on the cover, but no bodypainting was apparent.
 The 2016 Swimsuit Issue designated three cover models for three separate covers, one of which was a photograph of Ronda Rousey in a Gair-painted one-piece bathing suit, thus making it the first Swimsuit bodypaint cover (albeit not the exclusive cover for that year).

 One more round of bodypaint photos was done in 2017 (featuring models Anne de Paula, Hunter McGrady, Lisa Marie Jaftha, and McKenna Berkley); the magazine did not include a bodypaint feature in 2018 or 2019.